OndrejSladky/kmercamel/README.md

 ## How to run

+The program has the following arguments:

-As the first argument pass the path to the fasta file.
+- `-p path_to_fasta` - the path to fasta file.
+This is a required argument.

-Additionally you can pass other arguments:

 - `-k value_of_k` - the size of one k-mer.
 Default 13.
 - `-a algorithm` - the algortihm which should be run.
 Either `greedy` for global GREEDY, `pseudosimplitigs` or `pseudosimplitigsAC` for greedily computing pseudosimplitigs.
 - The latter uses Aho-Corasick automaton.
 Default `greedy`.
 - `-d value_of_d` - d_max used in pseudosimplitigs.
 Default 5.
 - `-s` - if provided do not print the resulting superstring, but rather stats about it.
 If not print the superstring - capital letters indicate that at given position, a k-mer starts.
+- `-h` - print help.

 For example: